neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

     {\displaystyle \sum^{i=n}_{i=1} X_i}

-we can create a new set of data points :math:`S_i` simply taking the average of a subset of :math:`w` points from the original data set:
+we can create a new set of data points :math:`S_i` by simply taking the average of a subset of :math:`w` points from the original data set:

 .. math::